desecho/movies/README.rst

 |Build Status| |Codacy Badge| |Requirements Status| |Codecov|

 *The web application on Python/Django, jQuery, AngularJS, Bootstrap.
-Create movie lists ("watched" and "to watch"), rate movies and add comments. http://movies.desecho.org*
+Create movie lists ("watched" and "to watch"), rate movies and add comments.*

+The website is live here - http://movies.desecho.org.
 The interface is available in Russian and English.

 Share your lists with VK and Facebook friends, get recommendations from friends.
-Also available as a  `VK app <http://vk.com/app3504693_2912142>`_
+It is also available as a  `VK app <http://vk.com/app3504693_2912142>`_.

 Used APIs
 --------------